Microsoft expands access to ChatGPT, expected new services for users-breakinglatest.news-Breaking Latest News

 Microsoft will expand access to the services of OpenAI, the startup behind the ChatGPT phenomenon.
 In a blogpost on its official website, the company announced that the most advanced ChatGPT technologies, so far made available to its customers through a program called Azure OpenAI Service (Azure is the name of Microsoft’s cloud computing), will be made available to a wider audience, with new services.

 Microsoft in 2019 invested a billion in OpenAI.
-In recent weeks, rumors would like an increase in that stake, which could reach 10 billion dollars, bringing the company’s valuation to 50 billion.
+According to the Semafor website, the company led by Satya Nadella is close to increasing its investment, it could reach 10 billion dollars, bringing the company’s valuation to 30 billion.
 But Microsoft does not currently confirm the operation.
 What is certain is that OpenAI, born in 2015 as a research center on artificial intelligence with the aim of guiding its development in such a way as not to be a danger to humanity, after that investment it has become a company in all respects.
 With business goals.

 Artificial intelligence